openenclave/openenclave/docs/DesignDocs/AttestationQPLEnforcementSupport.md

 ### New APIs / OCalls

-Though there is no API signature changes for `oe_verify_evidence`, some internal APIs that potentially get used by tools need to be changed.
+Though there are no API signature changes for `oe_verify_evidence`, some internal APIs that potentially get used by tools need to be changed.
 For backward compatibility, the following internal APIs will be added to ensure all existing code can still work,
 - `oe_get_sgx_endorsements_with_policies`, after change, this API will be called by existing `oe_get_sgx_endorsements` without any policy.
 This new API will not be exposed to OE SDK users.